cubimedrub/macworp/backend/Readme.md

 | `config.production.yaml` | 2 | production | some minor adjustments for production |
 | `config.local.yaml` | 4 | all | excluded from GIT, serves as user specific overwrite |

-The environment is set by the environment variable `NF_CLOUD_ENV`.
+The environment is set by the environment variable `MACWORP_ENV`.
 The default environment is `development`.

 You can overwrite some configuration variables and the environment with CLI arguments.
-For more information run `pipenv run python -m nf_cloud_backend --help`
+For more information run `pipenv run python -m macworp --help`

 #### Workflow configuration
 Workflows are defined under the key `workflows`.